She-She-She Camps: History

-The Need for Women-Focused Relief

 President Franklin Roosevelt valued the Civilian Conservation Corps (CCC) because the organization was fueled both by his passion for rural life and the philosophy of William James.
 James deemed this sort of program the "moral equivalent of war," channeling the passion for combat into productive service.
-These so-called "tree armies" kept the young male population occupied and engaged with conservation, fighting wildland fires, building dams and creating man-made lakes.
+These "tree armies" kept the young male population occupied and engaged with conservation, fighting wildland fires, building dams and creating man-made lakes.
 However, because the CCC was only available to young men, these positions were not available to women who needed jobs to provide for themselves and their families.

 First Lady Eleanor Roosevelt was troubled by the plight of so many women, many of whom did not show up in the bread-lines but were relegated to living in subway tunnels and "tramping," foraging for subsistence outside urban areas.
 "As a group women have been neglected in comparison with others," the First Lady said, "and throughout this depression have had the hardest time of all."

 The number of women seeking jobs grew to two million by 1933.
 During the Great Depression, many employers still subscribed to the idea that women belonged in the home and therefore "were less likely to hire married women and more likely to dismiss those they already employed."
 Similarly, many New Deal programs that outwardly sought to increase employment were conversely "built on the assumption that men would serve as breadwinners and women as mothers, homemakers, and consumers," and therefore created fewer job opportunities for unemployed women.
 The feminist writer Meridel Le Sueur wrote that once out of work, women "will go for weeks verging on starvation, crawling in some hole, going through the streets ashamed, sitting in libraries, parks, going for days without speaking to a living soul like some exiled beast".